sajid-mohamed/cppVrepLKAS/README.md

 |       `simstep`       |      Simulation step time: calculated as a greatest common factor between h and tau.
 A really low value would slow down the simulation.      | `src/cpp_vrep_api/cpp_vrep_framework.cpp:10` |
 |       `simulation_time`       |      Total simulation time: total logical time for which you want to run the simulation.     | `src/cpp_vrep_api/cpp_vrep_framework.cpp:11` |
 |       `wait_time`       |      Initialisation time for which the controller is inactive.
 May be needed to achieve required vehicle speed or for getting the initial frame. (set this to 2.5 seconds, if getting errors).    | `src/cpp_vrep_api/cpp_vrep_framework.cpp:12` |
+## 10. Implementing pipelining
+The current code is for sequential implementation.
+To enforce pipelining, you have to change `src/cpp_vrep_api/cpp_vrep_framework.cpp:91-102`.
+Especially, have an array of control inputs (steering_angle values) and only actuate corresponding to the sampling period.